What is it?

 - Umbrella papyrus (Cyperus Alternifolius or ‘zumula’)

-Cats are carnivores, which effectively means their entire body is built to digest meat.
-Plants, on the other hand, are easy to digest at all.
-In fact, eating greens will often cause them to gag or even vomit.
-So why do many cats still eat grass?
-As we’re about to find out, cat grass may actually hold some hidden benefits.
+Cats are obligate carnivores, which effectively means their entire body is built to digest meat.
+Plants, on the other hand, are not very digestible at all.
+In fact, eating greens will often cause a cat to gag or even vomit.
+But if you’ve owned a few cats in your life, you’ve likely seen one chewing grass outside at some point.
+So why the heck do they still eat it?

 The theory of functional vomiting

-Vomitting may also help expel undigestable pieces of food left over in the stomach, like bits of teeth and calcified bone fragments.
+The act of vomiting may also help expel indigestible pieces of food left in the stomach, like bits of teeth and calcified bone fragments.

 Vitamins & trace minerals

-Another often-heard theory is that cats nibble on grass to release chlorophyll and several other nutrients that are present inside the cells of grass leaves.
+But there are more benefits!
+Another possible reason that cats like to nibble on grass from time to time is that the chewed leaves release chlorophyll and several other nutrients that are present inside the material.
+Let’s take a look:

-Chefs often use chlorophyll to color a variety of foods green.
-Much like the fatty acids in salmon, ingesting chlorophyll is also associated with a whole range of health benefits.
-And while not all of these benefits have been scientifically proven, chlorophyll is a for sure a good supplement for a large number of things:
+Much like the fatty acids in salmon, ingesting chlorophyll is associated with a whole range of health benefits.
+And while not all of these benefits have been scientifically proven, chlorophyll is a for sure a good supplement for numerous reasons:

 - stimulate the immune response